devicehive/devicehive-arduino/README.md

 -----------------

-DeviceHive engine is connected to a serial port and converts messages into/from stream of bytes: on the one hand it converts messages to the series of bytes and writes them to the serial port, on the other hand it receives series of bytes from the serial port and tries to parse messages.
+DeviceHive engine is connected to a serial port and converts messages into/from stream of bytes.
+On the one hand it converts messages to the series of bytes and writes them to the serial port.
+On the other hand it receives series of bytes from the serial port and tries to parse messages.

 ### Initialization

 It's important to initialize DeviceHive engine with an appropriate serial port.
-A good place to do that is `setup()` function.
+A good place to do that is the `setup()` function.
 Usually, the `Serial` serial port is used, but some boards (such as Arduino Mega) also have additional [serial ports](http://arduino.cc/en/Reference/Serial):
-Serial1, Serial2 and Serial3.
+`Serial1`, `Serial2` and `Serial3`.
 You can use any of them.

 ~~~{.cpp}
 Serial.begin(9600);